ASEAN Heritage Parks

 Unique Fauna: Freshwater turtle species such as the mangrove terrapin and the Burmese roofed turtle; several bird species; freshwater dolphins; sambar deer (Cervus unicolor); hog deer; small Indian civet; wild cats; estuarine crocodiles; fish; prawns; crabs; tortoise; rock python

 Visitors of the sanctuary can enjoy bird watching, as well as witness marine turtles lay eggs at Kadonlay beach from November to January.
-A myriad of wildlife species that abound in the area can also be observed by guests of the Park.
+A myriad of wildlife species that abound in the area can also be observed by guests of the park.

 Explore Other Parks

-Wakatobi National Park
+Kon Ka Kinh National Park

 Read More »